Canadian cleaning procurement glossary

 - OECM Cleaning Contracts

-Multi-year vendor-of-record cleaning agreements set up by the Ontario Education Collaborative Marketplace for school boards, colleges, universities, and hospitals.
+Multi-year vendor-of-record cleaning agreements set up by OECM, the Ontario Education Collaborative Marketplace, for school boards, colleges, universities, and hospitals.
 One competitive procurement gives hundreds of broader-public-sector institutions a call-up channel without rerunning a tender.

 - Green Cleaning Certifications